Investing in Battery Technology

 -

 AuAg offers exposure to green technology companies through the fund AuAg Precious Green.
 The fund has 60 percent of the fund’s exposure to green tech companies divided into four sub-strategies; production of clean energy, reduced energy consumption, energy storage/power and extraction of the elements needed for the green transition.
 Within the energy storage/power strategy, the fund gives exposure towards companies that create batteries.
-And the sub-strategy focused on extraction of the elements needed for GreenTech solutions includes the companies that extract the metals needed for batteries.
-AuAg Precious Green is an alternative for investors that want exposure towards a battery investment.
+The sub-strategy focused on the extraction of the elements needed for GreenTech solutions includes the companies that extract the metals needed for batteries, such as copper and lithium.
+AuAg Precious Green is an alternative for investors who want exposure towards a battery investment.